montagejs/montagejs.org/docs/tutorial-reddit-client-with-montagejs.md

 Next, modify the `item` object so that each list item element displays the actual value of the underlying array item.
 The Repetition component has a special property called `objectAtCurrentIteration` that is used to access the value from the array.
 To make each item in the list display its number, bind the value of the `item` object to the `rep`'s `objectAtCurrentIteration` property.

->**Note:** MontageJS uses <a href="https://github.com/montagejs/frb/blob/master/README.md" target="_blank">functional reactive bindings</a> (FRB) to help keep user interface and model data in sync.
+>**Note:** Mod uses <a href="https://github.com/montagejs/frb/blob/master/README.md" target="_blank">functional reactive bindings</a> (FRB) to help keep user interface and model data in sync.
 FRB is a declarative language for binding properties and querying collections, to keep them in sync incrementally.

 ```json
 "item": {